plumti/out-of-sample-stock-price-prediction/README.md

 To begin, you'll need to install the Prophet library.
 You can find installation instructions for Prophet in the official documentation [here](https://facebook.github.io/prophet/docs/installation.html#python).

-Once you have Prophet installed, you're ready to get started!
+Once you have Prophet installed (assuming you have an IDE), you're ready to get started!

 ## Quick Start